Environmental-Informatics/assignment-10/README.md

 On completion of this lab, students will be able to:

 1. Calculate descriptive statistics for a dataset;
-3. Calculate streamflow metrics further describing the distribution of daily streamflow and taht are correlated with aquatic ecosystem health; and
+3. Calculate streamflow metrics further describing the distribution of daily streamflow and that are correlated with aquatic ecosystem health; and
 3. Generate summary tables that put the streamflow data into context using statistics and metrics.

 ### Reading Assignment